strategineer/personal-website/content/projects/2011-12-02/index.md

 Contains a Combat Manager to help the DM manage combat encounters – And much more!

-It’s meant to be useful at the table with friends or before you meet when creating your character or adventure.
+It's meant to be useful at the table with friends or before you meet when creating your character or adventure.

 NB: I developed the app within the context of a Microsoft sponsored event (the